hzFishy/UnrealNotes/content/Unreal Engine/AI/State Tree/State Tree.md

 - To make a variable showed as `CONTEXT`, add the `Context` category.
 - To make a variable showed as `IN` (for input), add the `Input` category.
 (When marked as input you are forced to bind the value, so if you want to type it yourself you must not mark it)
 - To make a variable showed as `OUT` (for output), add the `Output` category.
+- For other optional var you can use `Parameter`
 ## Transitions

 ### In general